Chart Color Schemes

 Employment

 Katherine has a skilled workforce with an unemployment rate of 2.4% as of June 2025.
-There are 7,733 residents employed in the area at this time, which is below the Rest of NT's employment rate of 5.9%.
+There are 7,733 residents employed, which is 3.5% below the Rest of NT's rate of 5.9%.

-The workforce participation rate in Katherine is 62.4%, higher than the Rest of NT's rate of 50.7%.
-Key employment sectors include public administration & safety, health care & social assistance, and education & training.
-There is a high specialization in public administration & safety with an employment share of 1.3 times the regional level.
-However, education & training shows lower representation at 10.1% compared to the regional average of 12.4%.
+The workforce participation rate in Katherine is 62.4%, compared to the Rest of NT's 50.7%.
+Public administration & safety, health care & social assistance, and education & training are the leading employment industries among residents.
+Katherine has a particular specialization in public administration & safety, with an employment share 1.3 times the regional level.
+However, education & training employs only 10.1% of local workers, below the Rest of NT's 12.4%.

-Many residents commute elsewhere for work based on Census data analysis.
-Over the year ending June 2025, labour force levels decreased by 1.7% and employment declined by 1.4%, leading to a fall in unemployment by 0.4 percentage points.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, project an increase of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Katherine's current employment mix suggests local growth of approximately 6.4%% over five years and 13.4% over ten years.
+While there are employment opportunities in Katherine, many residents commute elsewhere for work based on Census data.
+Between June 2024 and May 2025, the labour force decreased by 1.7% and employment decreased by 1.4%, leading to a fall in unemployment rate of 0.4 percentage points.
+In contrast, the Rest of NT saw employment fall by 1.7% and labour force contract by 1.8%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Katherine's employment mix suggests local growth of approximately 6.4% over five years and 13.4% over ten years, although this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment